txriq03/fandomforge/README.md

 ## Demo

-You can check ou the project at: [fandomforge.vercel.app](https://fandomforge.vercel.app)
+You can check out the project at: [fandomforge.vercel.app](https://fandomforge.vercel.app)